-Unique Market Reference
+Unique Market Reference - Mandatory:

-Mandatory:

 The UMR must be stated in the Contract Details section in the correct format:

 All UMRs must start B which must be followed by the Lloyd’s Broker number.
 If the Broker number is three digits long it should be prefixed by a zero.
 If the Broker number is 123 the UMR would therefore start B0123.
-If the Broker has a four digit Broker number such as 4567 it would be B4567.
+If the broker has a four digit Broker number such as 4567 it would be B4567.

 After the Broker number alphanumeric characters must be provided up to a maximum of 12.
-There is no prescribed standard for this, although most Brokers tend to use their policy number.
+There is no prescribed standard for this, although most brokers tend to use their policy number.

 The UMR as a whole must be unique.
 This means that when a contract is renewed it cannot keep the same UMR.